mtint/autonity-docs/source/hello-autonity/index.rst

 Autonity Hello World
 ====================

+A quick tutorial:
-It’s a simple tutorial how to run your own Autonity permissioned cluster and use its main features like managing validators(block producers) and observers(users with read rights).
+ - how to run your own Autonity permissioned cluster

+ - use it to  manage:

+ 	- validators (block producers)

+ 	- observers (users with read rights)

 .. toctree::
    :maxdepth: 2